-- > The report analysis must explicitly indicate the same identification of the batch; - > The sampling method used as requirements referred to in section 5; - > The laboratory complies with requirements referred to in section 7.
+- > The report analysis must explicitly indicate the same identification of the batch; - The sampling method used complies with the requirements referred to in section 5; - > The laboratory complies with requirements referred to in section 7.

-4. Risk classification
+5. Risk classification

-Countries of cultivation of maize included in Annex 2 are classified into 3 categories: "High", "Medium" and "Low".
-Sampling must be performed in accordance with the requirements in point 5. and 6. of the current protocol.
+Countries of cultivation of maize included in Annex 2 (for feed) and Annex 3 (for food) are classified into 3 categories: "High", "Medium" and "Low".
+Sampling must be performed in accordance with the requirements in paragraph 7 of the current protocol.

-Operator loading for first time a cargo from a new country not listed yet as high, medium or low risk, has to implement 100% monitoring for aflatoxin B1 and once results are available, to classify the origin as "Low", "Medium" or "High" with transmission of the information to EFISC-GTP with testing results which support the classification.
-The procedure to define or change the country risk categories is indicated in the Annex 1.
+Operator loading for first time a cargo from a new country not listed yet as high, medium or low risk, has to implement 100% monitoring1 for aflatoxin B1 and once results are available, to classify the origin as "Low", "Medium" or "High" with transmission of the information to EFISC-GTP with testing results which support the classification.
+The procedure to define or change the country risk categories is indicated in the Annex 1-a for feed and in the Annex 1-b for material to be used as food.